 The manufacturer shall determine the algorithms by which on-board SOCR and on-board SOCE are determined for the vehicles they produce.
 The manufacturer shall update the on-board SOCR and SOCE with sufficient frequency as to maintain the necessary degree of accuracy during all normal vehicle operation.

-The on-board SOCR and SOCE shall have a resolution of 1 part in 100 and be reported as the nearest whole number from 0 to 100.
+The on-board SOCR and SOCE shall have at least a resolution of 1 part in 100 and be used for the purposes of verification as the nearest whole number from 0 to 100.

 The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via the OBD port and optionally over-the-air (OTA).

 For the purposes of consumer information, the manufacturer shall make easily available to the owner of the vehicle the most recently determined value of the SOCE monitor via at least one appropriate method.
-The resolution for the customer values shall be determined in agreement with the authorities.
+The resolution and method for the customer values shall be determined in agreement with the authorities.
 For example:

 (a) dashboard indicator;